Willie169/Android-Non-Root/README.md

 ---

-## OpenSSL: Secure Sockets Layer (SSL) and Transport Layer Security (TLS) Protocols and Cryptography Library Implementation
+## OpenSSL: SSL and TLS Protocals and Cryptography Library Implementation

 ### Introduction of OpenSSL